impactcentre/interoperability-framework/README.md

 ## IMPACT Interoperability Framework

-The IMPACT Interoperability Framework (IIF) specifies the interoperability layer of software components and content developed in the IMPACT project.
+The IMPACT Interoperability Framework (IIF) provides the interoperability layer for the software components and content developed in the IMPACT project.

-### Components:

-* toolwrapper
-* interfaces
-    * taverna
-    * web
+For more information, please visit the [wiki](https://github.com/impactcentre/interoperability-framework/wiki).